Speak to Me (Amy Lee song)

-"Speak to Me" is a song by American singer Amy Lee recorded for the ending credits of the independent movie Voice from the Stone (2017).
-It was published online and made available for digital download on March 17, 2017.
-For the song, Lee collaborated with the movie's score producer Michael Wandmacher and director Eric Dennis Howell with whom she got acquainted to Voice from the Stone and its plot.
-Inspired by the movie's storyline, which she could relate to her personal life as a recent mother, Lee decided to contribute to the soundtrack with an original song.
-Musically, "Speak to Me" is a piano ballad instrumentally complete with strings, booming drums and cellos and features lyrics in which the protagonist pleads for love.
+"Speak to Me" is a song by American singer-songwriter Amy Lee recorded for the independent film Voice from the Stone (2017).
+It was made available for digital download on March 17, 2017.
+Lee collaborated with the film's score producer Michael Wandmacher and director Eric Dennis Howell, with whom she got acquainted to Voice from the Stone and its plot.
+Inspired by the film's storyline, which she could relate to as a recent mother, Lee decided to contribute to the soundtrack with an original song.
+Musically, "Speak to Me" is a piano ballad instrumentally complete with strings, booming drums and cellos, and is lyrically from the perspective of the deceased protagonist communicating to her child.
+The song was featured in the end credits of the film.

-Upon its release, the song received critical acclaim from music critics most of whom praised its haunting and cinematic sound accompanied by the singer's trademark vocals.
-A music video for the song for which Lee collaborated with Howell was filmed at the same location as the movie, in Siena.
-It serves as a backstory to the movie and it features Lee singing the song and playing the piano in a gothic castle setting; shots of her walking at a garden with a boy are present throughout.
-As the song itself, the visual received positive feedback from critics who felt that it was a fitting accompaniment to the song's overall musical style and the movie's tone.
+"Speak to Me" received critical acclaim from music critics, who praised Lee's performance, its cinematic sound and poignancy.
+Lee collaborated with Howell on the music video, which was shot at the same location as the film, in Siena.
+It serves as a parallel backstory to the film, and features Lee singing and playing the piano near an ancient castle and scenes of her walking in the surroundings with a boy.
+The visual received positive feedback from critics who felt that it was a fitting accompaniment to the song's overall musical style and the film's tone.